Light Mechs

 COUGAR

-35 tons
+Weight: 35 tons

 A light Clan design that can be taken as one of the most armed light mechs ever.
 The Cougar has enough weapons to take on medium battlements one-on-one and still come out on top.
-Its speed is low for a light mech, but with great jump jets, it can still overcome obstacles or retreat in haste if the odds are not in the pilot’s favor.
+Its speed is low for a light mech, but with great jump jets, it can still overcome obstacles or retreat in haste if the odds are not in the pilot’s favor

 HOLLANDER II

-45 tons
+Weight: 45 tons

 Originally a 35-ton light mech design, the Hollander was upgraded to the Hollander II by adding 10 tons to the chassis, thus making it a medium mech.
 Its main weapon is a gauss rifle that can snipe enemy targets at ranges where the enemy’s weapons could never reach the Hollander II.
 This is why this mech excels at being a long-range sniper and taking out its opponents at extreme distances.